Wipersee/diploma/README.md

 * [Need to do](#needtodo)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is OAuth provider with facial verification for an authentication process

 ## Technologies
 Project is created with: